forklovee/NocturneEngine/README.md

 # Nocture Engine
-A work-in-progress data-oriented 3D (not yet!) game engine built from scratch in modern C++20.
+A work-in-progress data-oriented (3D, but not yet!) game engine built from scratch in modern C++20.

 Nocturne Engine is a learning project exploring low-level game engine design, featuring a custom Entity Component System and OpenGL rendering pipeline.
 Built to understand how modern game engines work under the hood.